jhessin/generator-coffee-react/README.md

 Keep in mind this will be fed to create-react-app and will need to support it's naming conventions (no-caps, etc.).

+Because it uses create-react-app a new folder is always created for you (don't let yeoman's warning message fool you.)

 ## Usage

 Change directory into your project and run `yarn start` or `npm start`.
 This script will automatically compile all the coffeescript files in the cs folder and place them in the src folder where they are then served up by the react native live server.
 Press control-C to quit.